isromero/minitalk/README.md

   // The bits are shifted two positions to the right, and zeros are filled in from the left
   // Therefore, x is updated to 00000100 in binary, which is 4 in decimal.
   // x = 4
   ```

+## Pseudocode of my code to start coding
+With the above concepts you may be a bit lost, so here is something that may help you:

+In the minitalk code, bitwise operators and signal handlers (`sigaction`) are used to implement a simple communication between two processes: a client and a server.
+The communication between the client and server is achieved by sending ASCII character messages from one process to the other using `SIGUSR1` and `SIGUSR2` signals.

+The client sends text messages to the server, and the server receives and displays these messages in the console.
+Here's the explanation of how bitwise operators and signals are used in the minitalk code:

+**Client (`client.c`):**

+- The `send_message` function is responsible for sending a character to the server via signals.
+This function takes the server's PID and the character to be sent as arguments.

+- Inside the `send_message` function, a loop is used to send the character bit by bit.
+Each bit of the character is traversed using a mask and the bitwise AND (`&`) operation to check if the bit is 1 or 0.

+- If the bit is 1 (`(i & (0x01 << bit)) != 0`), the `SIGUSR1` signal is sent to the server using the `kill` function.

+- If the bit is 0 (`(i & (0x01 << bit)) == 0`), the `SIGUSR2` signal is sent to the server using the `kill` function.

+- After sending each bit, a small pause is introduced using `usleep(500)` to ensure that the server has time to process the signal before sending the next bit.

+- The client also sends a newline character (`'\n'`) at the end of the message to indicate to the server that it has finished sending the message.

+**Server (`server.c`):**

+- The `handle_sig` function is the signal handler that processes the `SIGUSR1` and `SIGUSR2` signals sent by the client.

+- When a `SIGUSR1` signal is received, the handler updates the corresponding bit in the `data.i` variable using the bitwise OR (`|`) operation.
+This is done by shifting a 1 at the position of the received bit and then combining it with the current value of `data.i`.

+- If a `SIGUSR2` signal is received, no action is needed because the bit is already set to 0 by default.

+- When all 8 bits of a complete character have been received, the handler prints the corresponding character to the console using `putchar`, and then resets the `data.i` and `data.bit` variables to process the next character.

+- The server also uses the `pause()` function to passively wait for signals.
+This prevents the server from consuming unnecessary CPU resources while waiting for signals.

+In summary, the client sends text messages to the server through signals, sending a character bit by bit.
+The server receives and assembles complete characters from the received bits and displays the complete messages in the console.
+Bitwise operators (`&` and `|`) are used to handle the character bits, and the `SIGUSR1` and `SIGUSR2` signals are used for communication between the client and server.